VS

 Tesla is all about comfort and discretion

-When you buy a Tesla Model 3for example, the driving experience is totally different from that of a conventional combustion engine car.
+When you buy a Tesla Model 3For example, the driving experience is totally different to that of a conventional combustion engine car.
 The sensations are lighter, you no longer feel the jolts that a combustion engine can cause, and inside the cabin, calm reigns.

 Buying a Tesla means access to a top-of-the-range product

-As you may have gathered from the price of a Tesla model, the American firm is clearly positioned as a luxury brand.
-Price is not the only argument for this positioning.
-Tesla offers a whole range of services in line with this positioning to justify itself.
+As you will have gathered from the price of a Tesla model, the American firm is clearly positioning itself as a luxury brand.
+The price is not the only argument to confirm this positioning.
+Tesla offers a whole raft of services in line with this positioning to justify itself.
 Service isn't the only argument, of course; it's the product itself that's the main argument.

-The Tesla Model S, for example, is the world's most sought-after high-end vehicle, ahead of automotive giants such as BMW, Mercedes and Audi.
-But Tesla is also the affordable top-of-the-range electric car with its best-selling (and cheapest) model, the Tesla Model 3.
-The Tesla Model 3 has been available from €49,990 since 2022, previously priced at €43,990, but semiconductor shortages, delivery and production delays linked to the COVID crisis got the better of it.
+The Tesla Model S, for example, is the most sought-after top-of-the-range vehicle in the world, ahead of automotive giants such as BMW, Mercedes and Audi.
+But Tesla is also a top-of-the-range electric car at an affordable price, with its best-selling (and cheapest) model, the Tesla Model 3.
+The Tesla Model 3 has been available from €49,990 since 2022.
+It was previously priced at €43,990, but semiconductor shortages and delivery and production delays linked to the COVID crisis got the better of it.

-Now you have no excuse not to select one of the Tesla models!
+Now there's no excuse not to choose one of the Tesla models!